 - Consolidation (recommended)

-The stop loss is at the low of the slingshot indicator trigger bar, which is why we want consolidation as it lowers the amount of risk on the trade.
+The stop loss is at the low of the slingshot indicator trigger bar, so we want consolidation as it lowers the amount of risk on the trade.

 If you have difficulty seeing range contraction, you can add the ADR or ATR to your charts.